rbackman/Eclipsicle/README.md

 Parameter presets are stored under `src/led_ui/data/configurations` while animation script files live in `src/led_ui/data/animations`.
 Presets now store only values that differ from the defaults in `parameter_map.json`.

+Animation scripts (`*.led`) begin with a `ConfigFile:` line naming the base parameter preset.
+Parameters listed under the `Parameters:` section override values from that preset and `Animations:` describes the sequence of animations for the strip.